"Winning By Design"

 The Democrats were stunned.
 Only 60,000 votes made the difference.
 This was a close race that could have gone either way.
 This could be a primer for the next time around, but new candidates, new staffs, new volunteers mean a different perspective.
 Or will it?
 Will biblically based votes on tough social issues be out there?
 Will a candidate be willing and able to find them?

+SO GOES THE NATION is a well-paced, well-edited documentary that covers Ohio in the last days of the 2004 Presidential election.
+The documentary shows volunteers from all over descending on Ohio to work for their respective parties as Election Day looms.
+It is an election primer that focuses on how to win an election and how to lose one.
+Stay on message could be the title of the text, and the filmmakers do a pretty good job of giving viewers a tight, clear picture of the 2004 election as it is played out in Ohio.
 The documentary begins 15 days before the election in Ohio.
 Thus, it has a built-in time clock that contributes strongly toward creating drama and building tension.
 The TV commentators call the race by keeping viewers aware of who’s winning and by what margin and why the other guy is losing.
 All the while, Kerry and Bush are groomed constantly by their handlers to stay on track.
 Looking at the secular world of politics, the movie has a surprising spiritual awakening at the end as the deciding electorate vote with the wisdom of the Bible under their belts.